wbamberg/bootbonnet/src/posts/yucatán.md

 Eventually we got back to the car and it was _¡vamonos chicas!_.
 We got back to the cabin at about 5pm.
 Thanks Claudio you were amazing.

 I'd been dreaming of pasta and sauce for some hours at this point.
 We had even found the salt by this time.
 Boiled the water, poured in the pasta and... it was infested with bugs.
 Curse you, Soriana!
-Luckily we had tortillas and _queso_ for the children, and A and I had buns with pasta sauce soup, which was better than it sounds.
+Luckily we had tortillas and _queso_ for the children, and A and I had buns with pasta sauce soup, which is made by adding water to pasta sauce, and which was better than it sounds.

 ## Thursday

-We had a more relaxing start to things today, breakfast at Casa Ka'an with a couple of very slow-moving but hopeful _perros_, Blackie and something else.
+We had a more relaxing start to things today, breakfast at Casa Ka'an with a couple of very slow-moving but hopeful _perros_, Blackie and Clucha.

 Then to Becán, where we experienced the rare _reverse tope canary_ on the way in.
 At Becán there was one group leaving just as we arrived, and another we met right at the end, but the rest of the time we had the site to ourselves.
-A Ferruginous Pygmy Owl sat on a branch by the first pyramid.
+A Ferruginous Pygmy-Owl sat on a branch by the first pyramid.

 ![G on a pyramid at Becán](/images/yucatan/g-becan.jpeg)